neyfua/gogoani/README.md

 - You are **not** obligated to use `gogoani`, you can use others such as [ani-cli](https://github.com/pystardust/ani-cli), [GoAnime](https://github.com/alvarorichard/GoAnime) or any other TUI tools, and as I said this is just a project for personal use so if you plan on creating an Issue just to shame me then sybau ✌️
 - Is LeBron goated?
 Yes
 - 67
+- Knicks or Spurs are gonna win the 2026 NBA Playoffs?
+I love Wemby but...
+KNICKS IN 4!!

 ## Features